koutianqi/koutianqi.github.io/index.markdown

   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-**I study the construction and mitigation of AI hype through claims about machine learning research and technology.** Using philosophical and qualitative methods, I (1) analyze how hype emerges as claims about contributions and capabilities circulate through interconnected communities and (2) develop norms of responsible communication to counter it.
+**I study the construction and mitigation of AI hype through claims in machine learning research and about machine learning technology.** Using philosophical and qualitative methods, I (1) analyze how hype emerges as claims about contributions and capabilities circulate through interconnected communities and (2) develop norms of responsible communication to counter it.
 Currently, I am applying this approach to hype in Carceral AI.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />